 A skilled young hockey prospect hoping to attract the attention of professional scouts is pressured to show that he can fight if challenged during his stay in a Canadian minor hockey town. ...
 See full summary »

 In an unexplained act of charity, Jeanne Holman, picks up an injured, apparent tramp and takes him home to care for him little realizing who he was, or the effect he would have on her life and those of her family.

 Lulu McAfee lives in a San Francisco home for mentally-ill adults.
-In June 1999, she bolts for L.A. and contacts Ben Clifton, an old flame, now unhappily writing for TV and unhappily married to a psychiatrist, Claire.
+In June 1999, she bolts for Los Angeles and contacts Ben Clifton, an old flame, now unhappily writing for television and unhappily married to a psychiatrist, Claire.
 Ben is ready to call Lulu's doctor when she tells him they have a son, born after she became ill and their affair ended.
-He calls Claire to tell her he's driving Lulu to Wisconsin to meet the boy on his 16th birthday, a visit Lulu claims is arranged.
+He calls Claire to tell her he's driving Lulu to Wisconsin to meet the boy on his sixteenth birthday, a visit Lulu claims is arranged.
 On the drive, Lulu tries to rekindle the affair and restart Ben's idealism.
 Meanwhile, Claire boards a plane to Madison to watch her marriage collapse.
 Is there really a son?
 What emotional landmines will the trip set off?Written by

 14 of 20 people found this review helpful.